Self-test loss functions for learning weak-form operators and gradient flows: Identifiability and well-posedness

-with $u\in \spaceX = C_c^1(\R^d)$ and $f$ is the output from the true parameter $(h_*,\Phi_*,V_*)$.
-We start by estimating each of them given the other two in Section \ref{sec:est_h}-\ref{sec:est_Phi}, then conclude by jointly estimating the three.
-In particular, we show that the inverse problems of estimating $h$ and $V$ are well-posed, but the inverse problem of estimating $\Phi$ is ill-posed due to the nonlocal interaction.
+We start by estimating each parameter individually, assuming the other two are known, in Sections \ref{sec:est_h} and \ref{sec:est_Phi}.
+Finally, we address the joint estimation of all three parameters.
+Notably, we establish that the inverse problems for estimating $h$ and $V$ are well-posed, while the estimation of $\Phi$ is ill-posed due to the nonlocal nature of the interaction.

+Throughout this section, we construct the parameter spaces using continuum data of input-output pairs $(u_l,f_l)_{l=1}^L$.
+In practice, discrete data approximates continuum data under appropriate smoothness conditions, as specified in the following assumption.